It Cosmetics CEO Jamie Kern Lima has a must-read book recommendation for every woman

 What’s a product you recently splurged on?

 I splurged decking my house out in full Christmas decor by Jeff Leatham.
 I admired his work on Instagram for years.
 No regrets, he’s genius.
 It was magical and so worth it!
-He even created a gingerbread village with a gingerbread person and had names of the 40 plus family & friends I had stay with me for Christmas this year.
+He even created a gingerbread village with a gingerbread person and had names of the 40-plus family and friends I had stay with me for Christmas this year.

 When you’re just waking up?

-“Favor,” by Joel Osteen Ministries.
+Favor by Joel Osteen Ministries

 When you’re driving?

-“L-O-V-E” by Nat King Cole.
+“L-O-V-E” by Nat King Cole

 When you’re working out?

-“Turn Down For What” by DJ Snake & Lil John or the Beyoncé “Homecoming” Album – Live from Coachella.
+“Turn Down for What” by DJ Snake & Lil John or Beyoncé’s Homecoming—Live from Coachella

 When you’re hard at work on a big project?